 Worthy Student Loan

 *This loan is available for juniors and seniors only.

 NURSING STUDENT LOAN.
-(Up to $5,200 per year; renewable) The federal government and Walla Walla University make this loan available to nursing students attending the Portland campus.
-Students may borrow up to $5,200 per year ($5,200 per year their last two years), but no more than a total of $13,000 during their entire undergraduate period of study.
+(Up to $5,200 per year; renewable) The federal government and Walla Walla University make this loan available to students admitted into the nursing program.
+Students may borrow up to $5,200 per year ($5,200 per year their last two years), but no more than a total of $17,000 during their entire undergraduate period of study.